raybellwaves/github-repo-explorer/{{cookiecutter.repository_name}}/README.md

 ## CLI commands

-To update your repo with the latest template run:
+To update your repo with the latest template (if there are updates) run:
 ```
 cruft update
 ```

 Create an environment for development
 ```
-mamba create -n gie python=3.11 --y && \
+mamba create -n gre python=3.11 --y && \
-  conda activate gie && \
+  conda activate gre && \
   uv pip install -r requirements-dev.txt --find-links https://download.pytorch.org/whl/cpu
 ```